Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

 - Revert the ``INSTALLED_APPS`` and ``DATABASES`` settings.
 Assuming you made these changes in ``base.py``, just do ``git checkout config/settings/base.py``.
 - pip-install the latest ``Django`` and ``django-reversion`` again, and uninstall ``South``.
 - Now you can see with ``manage.py showmigrations`` that the ``reversion`` migration numbers have changed.
 Fake-run 0001, then run 0002.

-At this point, it's a good idea to make another snapshot of the RDS instance.